Gabe-Siqueira/system-login-permission/README.md

 # Info

-The project was developed with PHP using the Object Oriented pattern.
+The project was developed using the Laravel framework and Mysql database.

 # Instructions